pilate/WorkingMan/README.md

 `workingman.setdaylimit <seconds>` - Updates the server's configured number of seconds allowed per day.
 Set this to 0 to disable the daily time limit.

 `workingman.setweeklimit <seconds>` - Updates the server's configured number of seconds allowed per week.
 Set this to 0 to disable the weekly time limit.

+`workingman.setweekstartday <day>` - Sets the day that the weekly cycle starts if you have a weekly time limit configured. `<day>` should be a number from 0 to 6, 0 being Sunday and 6 being Saturday.
+This value defaults to Thursday (4), a typical wipe day for many servers.

 `workingman.resetdefaults` - Resets the server's configuration to the default settings (4 hours per day, 30 minute and 10 minute warning thresholds).